 Robert Franz served as Music Director from 2001 through 2005.

 Funding the orchestra has never been easy.
 In its early years parents and players raised money annually by operating a lemonade and hot dog stand at the State Fair.
 The orchestra received partial support from the Jefferson County Playground and Recreation Board, and later, the Greater Louisville Fund for the Arts.
-Today patron contributions, membership fees, ticket sales, and the Fund all help to keep the four orchestras (Serenade, Concert, Repertory, and Symphony), two elementary string programs, and various ensembles (totaling nearly 350 musicians) busily making music.
+Today patron contributions, membership fees, ticket sales, the Kentucky Arts Council and the Fund for the Arts all help to keep our ensembles busily making music.

 Jason Seber directing the LYO in rehearsal with My Morning Jacket in 2010.